Register here today!

 Introduction to Linguistics

-One of the primary challenges that English-speaking learners of German face is a wide range of phenomena not found in English, such as unexpected word orders, and confusing word endings.
 This course is intended to be an introduction to a range of linguistic concepts that will make learning German easier: What is case for?
 What are prepositions for?
 Why must words come in certain orders?
-We will use Old English, the variety of English used in the Middle Ages, as a tool to demystify some of the more complicated structures of the German language.
-See how Old English can be considered an "intermediate stage" between a language like German, on the one hand, with a strict "verb-second" rule and endings for accusative, dative, and genitive cases, and present day English, on the other hand, where little remains of these features.
+See how Old English, the variety of English used in the Middle Ages, can be considered an "intermediate stage" between a language like German, on the one hand, with a strict "verb-second" rule and endings for accusative, dative, and genitive cases, and present day English, on the other hand, where little remains of these features.
 Learners of German will gain important linguistic and historical context for German grammar they might find problematic, so that mastering the language becomes easier and faster.
+Taught in English.

 Register here today!